redhead girl

 Studies have shown that redheads require about 20% more anesthesia than brunettes or blondes when undergoing medical procedures.
 Scientists have linked a mutation in the gene (MC1R) responsible for hair color also to a higher sensitivity to pain.
 Other research has revealed a more nuanced perspective on evaluating the relationship between pain and redheads.
 For instance, some results point to the fact that they actually have a higher pain threshold, but perception of pain at lower levels is more intense.

-child with red hair
+girl with red hair

 Books for Kids About Physical Appearance